FrodeRanders/oneshotrepo/README.md

-# repositorium
+# 'One shot' repositorium

-A simple metadata management system
+A metadata management system around 'units'.
+Units are non-versioned entities that can encapsulate dynamic sets of metadata.